Economics

 moves.

-Model calculation for illustrative purposes only.
-All values are modelled after potential Philippine power purchase agreement structures.
-The renewable delivery scenario assumes a 50 MW stream of SPARCs replaced by a solar-plus-storage configuration under a 12-hour firm delivery obligation.
-Parameters including VPPA, variable costs, grid bonus, and ARC quantities are indicative and subject to revision based on stakeholder feedback.
+Illustrative only Model calculation for illustrative purposes only.
+Values are scenario inputs, not transaction terms or tariff recommendations.
+The example assumes a 50 MW SPARC stream fulfilled by solar plus storage under a 12-hour firm delivery obligation.
+Inputs including VSETTLE, avoided coal cost, transferred obligation value, recognized grid value, delivery cost, and ARC value are indicative and subject to revision based on stakeholder feedback.

 The contractual value pool